 There are two separate threads to the plot, which shows that the screenwriter was ambitious when he put this together.
 One involves the slasher killings and the other concentrates on Morris’ plans for the heist.
-The thing is, they don’t really flow side by side and Aldo Ray comes across like two different personalities depending on what part that we see him in.
-He’s a charming rouge in some scenes, but eviil and as I mentioned earlier, sadistic, in others.
-It’s a bit of a strange tone because we should really be rooting for one of his intended victims, but the most intriguing personality is most definitely Frank, our antagonist.
+The thing is, they don’t really flow side by side and Aldo Ray comes across like two different personalities depending on the part.
+He’s a charming rouge in the crime scenes, but evil and as I mentioned, sadistic, in the others.
+It’s a bit of a strange tone because we should really be rooting for his intended victims, but the most intriguing personality is most definitely Frank, our antagonist.
 We never really care too much about the cannon fodder that he slices and dices and it’s hard to put a finger on why.
 They’re not your typical slasher movie clichés and each has a strong personality.
 There’s an overweight coke head, an Alcatraz obsessive who knows more about the prison’s history than the tour guide and a Native American, whose portrayal could be considered a tad offensive.
-He is a bit of an idiot and blames the ‘white man’ for everything, but dresses up in army paint in order to have a showdown with the loon and is the murdered easily straight after.
-It was a kind of clumsy way to handle his characterisation for me.
+He is a bit of an idiot and blames the ‘white man’ for everything, but dresses up in army paint in order to have a showdown with the loon and is the most easily murdered of the lot.
+It was an awkward way to handle an ambitious characterisation.
 There is a final girl that faces up to the boogeyman, but there was nothing really exceptional about her.
-In fact, she could have been any of them to be honest.
-No one was given enough dialogue or screentime to stand out as a player that we wanted to survive.
-They are written to be extremely shallow and leave one of their number to die without even trying to help him, which takes away any audience sympathy that might make them appealing.
+In fact, she could have been any number of the cast members.
+None of them were given enough dialogue or screentime to stand out as a player that we wanted to survive.
+They are written to be extremely shallow and leave one of their number to die without even trying to assist him, which immediately destroys their appeal.